Kanika1309/SkribblTogether/README.md

 3. System will generate a sharable unique password for that room.
 4. Each player will join the room using room name and password (he can only join a team that has space).
 5. Once all the players joined, teams will start playing as follows:  <br />
     i.
-System will choose the guesser.
+System will choose the guesser.  <br />
     ii.
-Phrase will be shown to all the players except the guesser. iii.
-The player who has the green sign will start drawing. iv.
-Guesser will guess the phrase.
+Phrase will be shown to all the players except the guesser. <br />
+    iii.
+The player who has the green sign will start drawing. <br />
+    iv.
+Guesser will guess the phrase.  <br />
 7. System will display the overall score after each round for all the teams.
 (score will be decided by the factor: time taken)
 8. Players will decide whether to continue or not after every round.